 Why it matters: In offices with 3+ conference rooms, scheduling panels eliminate the "is this room free?" walk-around and the double-booking chaos.

 Webcam on a laptop as the "camera."
 Fine for 2–3 people in a huddle room.
 For anything larger, the angle is wrong, the quality is poor, and half the room is out of frame.
+Our guide on how to video conference on a TV walks through the hardware and connection methods that fix this.

 Relying on laptop speakers and mic.
 Remote participants can't hear people more than 4 feet from the laptop.
 A dedicated speakerphone or video bar fixes this overnight.